 It readily fulfills the basic amino acid needs of those banting for vegetarians.

-Healthy living tips are for those who are seriously tired of being sick, taking medication and visiting doctors; and are willing to ring in some important changes to their diet; they fit neatly with those who are interested in Banting for vegetarians.
+Healthy living tips are for those who are seriously tired of being sick, taking medication and consulting doctors; and are willing to ring in some important changes to their diet.
+They fit neatly with those who are interested in Banting for vegetarians.

 I don't need to speak to vegetarians about healthy living tips, except perhaps in regard a balanced amino acid regimen.
-If you're eating hummus and eggs then you'll have no problem but, for newbies, adequate methionine and lysine is vital, otherwise you'll get a serious disease called kwashiorkor.
+If you are eating hummus and eggs then you will have no problem but for newbies, adequate methionine and lysine are vital, otherwise you will get a serious disease called kwashiorkor.

 Banting for vegetarians is not something to be done in a spurious manner; it can have serious consequences if not scientifically done.
 If in doubt, get advice from a registered dietician.

 Vegans need to be particularly careful not to be come anaemic due to a vitamin B12 deficiency.

 Another potential problem is insufficient omega-3; fatty fish is the best source, freshly ground flaxseed and true free range eggs have three times as much.
-Alternatively, if you're a wacky greenie like me, one of the many chicken tractor designs that can be moved around your garden is an option.
+Alternatively if you are a wacky greenie like me, one of the many chicken tractor designs that can be moved around your garden is an option.

 Our healthy living tips are one of our most popular pages; afraid of change?
 Don't be; our slogan is slow food made fast.
 Most of these recipes are easy.
 Make a start with quick hummus.